 TOP TIP

 This pre-bookable transfer from Havana Airport to Havana is the easiest way to travel this route.
-It gets great reviews, you can prepay it and relax.
+It gets great reviews, you can prepay it online and relax.

 Exactly How to Go from Havana Airport to Havana